Focus on these digital transformation strategy principles when plotting your route to growth.

 The pandemic and ensuing lockdowns caused a huge rush to embrace digital transformation and new ways of working.
 However, with a semblance of normality now returning to our lives, it might be tempting for business leaders to slow down on DX investments – hoping, in some way, that things will go back to the way they were before.

 It’s very unlikely that we can pick up where we left off in 2019.
 Having a robust, ongoing and intensive digital transformation strategy is now arguably more important than it was at the height of the pandemic.
-Those who have seen the benefits of new technologies such as low code and robotic process automation during these disruptive times know that DX will be the difference between success and failure in the short, medium and long-term.
+Those who have seen the benefits of new technologies such as low code and robotic process automation during these disruptive times know that DX will be the difference between success and failure in the short, medium and long term.

 When sitting down to discuss your digital transformation strategy, and how you will continue to progress it, emphasise these key factors.

 Many organisational reactions to the pandemic were, justifiably, irrational.
-When an emotional and unpredictable ‘black swan’ event occurs, we revert to fast and intuitive ‘fight or flight’ decision making.
+When an emotional and unpredictable ‘black swan’ event occurs, we revert to fast and intuitive ‘fight or flight’ decision-making.
 This would have been a great way to get out of danger a few thousand years ago, but in our relatively safe world today it can lead to short-term and sub-optimal decisions.
-Take a step back and engage your System 2 ‘slow’ thinking when considering new DX initiatives – think the availability of your connected services, how you will align with the business strategy and where you want to be within a dedicated timeframe.
+Take a step back and engage your System 2 ‘slow’ thinking when considering new DX initiatives – think about the availability of your connected services, how you will align with the business strategy and where you want to be within a dedicated timeframe.

 There is a flurry of restructuring occurring in large organisations as we get used to the idea of hybrid and flexible working arrangements.
 As change happens, new support systems – technical and otherwise – need to emerge.
 Consider a wholescale reimagining of how you have worked in the past.
 Go back to first principles – those initial basic ‘truths’ of how and why you do what you do.
 Just because something worked before doesn’t mean it needs to be continued or will continue to work into the future.
-Think how best you can support employees, encourage work-life balance, drive collaboration and ensure efficiency on a day-to-day basis.
+Think about how best you can support employees, encourage work-life balance, drive collaboration and ensure efficiency on a day-to-day basis.

 The covid pandemic was an overwhelming event for everyone.
 In a state of panic, many business leaders began digital transformation projects not knowing what the future held, or how they would progress the project past a certain time.
 Now that change no longer has to be dictated by a global crisis, we can take a different approach.
 Take the time to craft a vision for your future, and plot out carefully why each technology you choose will be crucial for the next five years.